-The cookies are the best part of Christmas, don’t you agree?
-Whether you’re making them for a Christmas party, family gathering, or just all for yourself, in December there’s always a reason to make a batch of cookies.
+Whether you’re making Christmas cookies for a party or just all for yourself, in December there’s always a reason to make a batch of cookies.

-Honestly I was quite busy making these Christmas cookies, but I also made 2 batches cause there is never enough cookies.
+Honestly I was quite busy making these Christmas cookies.
+This might was because I made 2 batches, cause there is never enough cookies right?
 I warn you, your kitchen might get a bit messy, especially with glazing the cookies it got quite messy here.
 To create the most perfect cookies, make sure the cookies are completely cooled down before you glaze them.
-When the cookies are soft the can easily get stuck in the glaze.
+When the cookies are soft they can easily get stuck into the glaze.
 This happened to me!

-I suggest you put your favorite music on, your apron and start baking these amazing Christmas Lemon Pistachio Cookies!
+Put your favorite music on, grab your apron and start baking these amazing Christmas Lemon Pistachio Cookies!

 The Best Christmas Lemon Pistachio Cookies